truenas/middleware/docs/userguide/index.rst

 * Disks with certain configurations can get probed by GEOM and become essentially unwritable without manual intervention.
 For instance, if you use disks that previously had a gmirror on them, the system may pick that up and the disks will be unavailable until the existing gmirror is stopped and destroyed.

 * The mps driver for 6G LSI SAS HBAs is version 16, which requires phase 16 firmware on the controller.
+It is recommended to upgrade the firmware before installing FreeNAS® or immediately after upgrading FreeNAS®.
 Running older firmware can cause many woes, including the failure to probe all of the attached disks, which can lead to degraded or unavailable arrays.

 Hardware Recommendations
 ------------------------